"Shadow and Bone" Season 2 Could Be Bigger Than The Original Book Trilogy

 Depending on the popularity of the series, there's a chance that the Crows could get their own series, or their heist could be wrapped into the second season like it was in season 1.
 Either way, it's likely they'll come up against the drug known as Jurda Parem, and will be embarking on a heist with Nina — and a new addition in book character Wylan Van Eck — to break into the impenetrable Ice Court.
 (After they've broken Matthias out from jail first, of course.)

-The Crows have long been the favored characters of the Grishaverse, so it would make sense to give them an adventure all their own.
+The Crows have long been the favoured characters of the Grishaverse, so it would make sense to give them an adventure all their own.